What is Unity Catalog?

 Tracking data lineage

 You can use Unity Catalog to capture runtime data lineage across queries in any language executed on a Databricks cluster or SQL warehouse.
-Lineage is captured down to the column level, and includes notebooks, workflows and dashboards related to the query.
+Lineage is captured down to the column level, and includes notebooks, jobs and dashboards related to the query.
 To learn more, see Capture and view data lineage using Unity Catalog.

 Lakehouse Federation and Unity Catalog